Suupohja Development association

 The board has 15 members : 5 represent the municipalities, 5 local communities and 5 are private people.

-In addition to LEADER work, SKY has projects in the field of rural wastewater treatment and village movement.
+In addition to LEADER work, SKY has projects in the field of village movement and environment planning.
 The staff gives advice on filling out a community investment money application and helps young people make their dreams come true by financing youth projects from its own funds.

 Characteristics of the area: